JudeWells/protein_function_annotation/README.md

 Alternatively the Chainsaw predicted domains (written as residue indices) can be read from the csv files in chainsaw_domains_csv in the google drive.

+From interpro: if name is 'uncharacterized' and go_terms='None' then this is one that we are interested in!